Search Results :

 • On the overview page of your Azure AD B2C tenant, under Policies, select Identity Experience Framework.

-• Select Policy Keys and then select Add.
+• Select Policy Keys and then click on Add.

 • For Options, choose Generate.